Small-maturity asymptotics for the at-the-money implied volatility slope in L\'evy models: Robustness of Lee's Moment Formula

 if and only if

-That is, the right wing of the smile is steeper than the left wing deep \emph{out-of-the-money} if and only if the small-maturity \emph{at-the-money} slope is positive. \end{thm} \begin{proof} The critical moments are clearly finite for all of these models.
+That is, the right wing of the smile is steeper than the left wing deep \emph{out-of-the-money} if and only if the small-maturity \emph{at-the-money} slope is positive.
+We now show that this is true for several infinite activity L\'evy models.
+By our methods, this can certainly be extended to other infinite activity models.
+It does not hold, though, for the Merton and Kou jump diffusion models.
+The parameter ranges in the following theorem are the same as in the examples in Section~\ref{se:ex}. \begin{thm} Conditions~\eqref{eq:lee} and~\eqref{eq:slope lim} are equivalent for the following models.
+For the latter three, we assume that $\sigma>0$ or $\mu\neq0$. \begin{itemize} \item Variance gamma with $\sigma=0$, $b_0\neq0$ \item NIG \item Meixner \item CGMY \end{itemize} \end{thm} Put differently, these models are \emph{not} capable (at short maturity) of producing a smile that has, say, its minimum to the left of $\log K=k=0$, and thus a positive ATM slope, but whose left wing is steeper than the right one. \begin{proof} The critical moments are clearly finite for all of these models.
 Moreover, it is well known that the $\limsup$ in~\eqref{eq:lee1} and~\eqref{eq:lee2} can typically be replaced by a genuine limit, for instance using the criteria given by Benaim and Friz~\cite{BeFr08}.
-Their conditions on the mgf are easily verified for all our models; in fact Benaim and Friz~\cite{BeFr08} explicitly treat the variance gamma model with $b=0$ and the NIG model.
+Their conditions on the mgf are easily verified for all our models; in fact Benaim and Friz~\cite{BeFr08} explicitly treat the variance gamma model with $b_0=0$ and the NIG model.
+We thus have to show that~\eqref{eq:slope lim} is equivalent to $\Psi(z_+ - 1) > \Psi(-z_-)$.
+Since $\Psi$ is strictly decreasing on $(0,\infty)$, the latter condition is equivalent to $z_+-1 < -z_-$.
+It remains to check the equivalence